bezosonfleek/AWS-Cloud-Projects/Create S3 Buckets with Terraform/README.md

 IaC is the practice of describing your cloud setup in plain text files instead of clicking through a web console.
 Terraform is an IaC tool.

 -Download Terraform
--Edit advanced system setting to add a system environment variable.
+-On Windows; go to advanced system settings to add a system environment variable.
+-